Is the Law Done Away With?

 Colossians 2 16

-Colossians 2 16 is a favorite amongst many as a last resort when shown the truth.
-But what does this verse really mean?
+What does this verse really mean?
 Paul is talking to believers that are keeping the Sabbath day and the new moons.
 He is saying to not let anyone judge us for keeping those days.
 Read it from verse 8 to 17 to get a clearer understanding and see how this is actually condoning the celebration of these days as a mandate.
 The believers in the Colossian community were being judged for enjoying the festival, as well as eating and drinking in it.
 Colossians 2 21 says they were told to not handle, taste, or touch.
 Colossians 2 18 gives an example of asceticism where they participated in self-abasement.
 They wanted to rob true believers of celebration by claiming that to be holy, you have to deny yourself during the high holy days and Sabbaths.

 Paul is referenced a lot when it comes to saying the law and the Sabbath is done away with.
 But did you know Paul kept the Sabbath?
 Acts 17 1-2.
 Did you know he also never said the commandments were done away with?
 See that here.